Driver Awareness

 - In winter when there are less hours of daylight many of us travel more in the low light times of dusk and dawn which is when many native animals are most active.

-- Very small pouch young who are still on the teat should not be removed before contacting WIRES 1300 094 737 for further advice and guidance.
+- Very small pouch young who are still on the teat should not be removed so please call WIRES 1300 094 737 for further advice and guidance.

 - Dead animals can attract scavenger animals towards the road to feed and increase the chances of more collisions.
 You can reduce this risk where it is safe to do so, by moving the dead animal even a few metres away from the road.